jkordek1/FarmingGame/README.md

   <img src="https://github.com/jkordek1/FarmingGame/blob/main/Images/erasmus.png?raw=true">
 </p>

 This is a farming themed electronic board game.
-You plant crops on empty fields and earn points by harvesting the crops.
+You plant crops on fields and earn points by harvesting them when they are fully grown.
 The weather isn't always optimal for the crops and they don't grow as much.
-Your job is to develop the strategy for earning as many points as you can in a number of turnes.
+Your job is to develop the strategy for earning as many points as you can in a number of turns.
+Every crop needs a different number of turns to be fully grown and therefore it awards you with different number of points.

 ## Project idea